 Delta-8-THC, a hemp-derived psychoactive cannabinoid, is legal by federal standards.
 Is Delta-8-THC legal in South Carolina?
 And if so, where can you find it?

 South Carolina’s hemp laws seemed to make all hemp derivatives legal in the state.
 The overwhelming opinion has always been that Delta-8 is legal in South Carolina, but a nonbinding letter from the states Attorney General has complicated the issue.
-We believe that Delta-8 may be legal in South Carolina, but the state may soon move to ban Dleta-8 products.
+We believe that Delta-8 may be legal in South Carolina, but the state may soon move to ban Delta-8 products.

 Here’s how South Carolina’s Delta-8-THC break down: